andyly25/Data-Science/d0_IntroToDatabases/d09_relationalAlgebra.md

 - Names and GPA of students with HS>1000 who applied to CS at college with enr>20,000 and were rejected
     - π<sub>sName,GPA</sub>(σ<sub>HS>1000 ^ major='cs' ^ dec='R ^ enr>20000'</sub> (Student ∞ (Apply ∞ College)))
 - Exp1 ∞ Exp2 == π<sub>schema(E1) U Schema(E2)(</sub>(σ<sub>E1A1 = E2A1 ^ E1A2=E2A2 ^ ...</sub>)(Exp1 x Exp2))

+### Quiz
+- Q3: Which of the following English sentences describes the result of this expression: π<sub>sName,cName</sub>(σ<sub>HS>enr</sub>(σ<sub>state=‘CA‘</sub>College⋈Student⋈σ<sub>major=‘CS‘</sub>Apply))
+    - A: Students paired with all California colleges smaller than the student's high school to which the student applied to major in CS
+        - The inner natural join connects students with the colleges to which they've applied, allowing only California colleges and CS-major applicaitons.
+The outer selection condition filters out all applications except those where the high school is bigger than the college, and the final projection keeps the student and college names.
+- Q4: Which of the following expressions finds the IDs of all students such that some college bears the student's name?
+    - πsID(College⋈Student)
+    - πsID(σcName=sName(College×Student))
+    - πsID(πcNameCollege⋈πcName(σsName=cNameStudent))
+    - πsID(σcName=sName(πsIDStudent×College×Student)
+    - A: π<sub>sID</sub>(σ<sub>cName=sName</sub>(College×Student))
+        - The first choice returns the IDs of all students in the database.
+The third choice is invalid because cName is not an attribute of Student.
+The fourth choice yields all sIDs in Student.

+## Theta Join
+- Exp1 ∞\_Θ Exp2 ≡ σ\_θ (Exp1 x Exp2)
+- Basic operation implemented in DBMS
+- term "join" often means theta join
+    - take two relation, combine all tuples, but only keep combo that pass θ condition